RohanPengonda/Ro-s_Portfolio/README.md

 NEXT_PUBLIC_RESUME_URL=/resume.pdf
 ```

-All environment variables must be prefixed with `NEXT_PUBLIC_` to be accessible in client-side React components.
+Client-side variables must be prefixed with `NEXT_PUBLIC_` to be exposed to the browser.
+Variables without the prefix (e.g. `EMAIL_USER`, `EMAIL_PASS`) are server-only and are consumed by the API routes.

 ## Personal Information